 The Chattahoochee County Jail Inmate Roster is a list of persons who have been arrested, which includes current status, bail amount (if applicable), and visiting schedule.
 Also, you are able to get information about anybody arrested and booked or released within the past 24-hour period.
 Inmates are listed alphabetically by their last name.
 You can find the information quicker if you’ve got your friend or family member’s full name, birth date, or arrest number.

 If your friend or family member may be in another jail you can look here: Other Jails in Georgia

 A mugshot, or jail intake photo, is the photo that the police take when you get booked into jail.
-A mugshot is make of one full face and a profile photo.
+A mugshot is made up of one full face photo and a profile photo.
 Your full name and booking number will be on the mugshot, and they are on file.

 How To Get Your Mugshot Removed